 As I mentioned above, rice was my villain, yet it was what I was consuming daily.
 It’s funny when things are brought to light and they make a lot of sense.
 I’m Spanish, so rice is a staple in the cultural dishes, such as paella.
 Needless to say I’m confident that my entire life I likely ate rice with most of my meals, including refried at breakfast.
 Oy!
 So when I finally asked a naturopathic doctor that I was shadowing to test me, it all made perfect sense.
 I was doing these cleansing diets, all laden with rice and feeling like my world was ending.
 I thought I was never ever going to beat IBS or get better, only worse.

-So to prevent this, in my practice I HIGHLY RECOMMEND all my patients get this testing, especially those with IBS.
-It not only serves to demonstrate overexposure and your immune system’s overreaction to foods (as it tests IgG) but if those foods are eliminated as compared to not, symptoms in IBS can improve9.
+So to prevent this, in my practice find it beneficial for all of my patients to get this testing, especially those with IBS.
+It not only serves to demonstrate overexposure and your immune system’s overreaction to foods (as it tests IgG) but if those foods are eliminated as compared to not, symptoms in IBS may improve9.

 Sensitivities are REALLY hard to pinpoint.
 Very difficult because they are sneaky.
 They don’t always create symptoms in your gut, they can show up on your skin as eczema or rashes, in your mind as depression or anxiety, or manifest as fatigue or hormone and metabolic derangement.
-They can create low grade chronic inflammation and directly affect your guts as well with symptoms of loose stools, constipation, nausea and even vomiting.
+They can create low grade chronic inflammation and directly affect your gut and be accompanied by loose stools, constipation, nausea and even vomiting.

 The biggest issue is that the reaction can manifest up to 72 hours after eating a food, which you can imagine makes it quite difficult to deduce which food could be your personal villain.